shiftahoy/shiftahoy/README.md

 - Employee-created usernames and passwords now follow the same rules as owner account creation.
 - Owners can turn employee time-off requests on/off.
 - Owners can turn employee shift cover/swap requests on/off independently from time-off requests.
+- Owners can mark holiday dates and blocked dates as yearly recurring dates.

 ## Current Feature Set